bazqux/bazqux-api/README.md

 `n=50000` maximum, 20 default.

+`includeAllDirectStreamIds=true` return feed and tags for each item

 Note that item ids are unique for one user but can overlap between users.
 Please use separate database for each account.

 ### Fetching individual items